 Army free to take decisions in Jammu and Kashmir: Jaitley

-"Well, military solutions are to be provided by military officers.
-How a situation is to be dealt with when you are in a war-like zone... we should allow our army officers to take a decision," said.
+Without specifically mentioning Major Leetul Gogoi's action, he said, "Well, military solutions are to be provided by military officers.
+How a situation is to be dealt with when you are in a war-like zone... we should allow our army officers to take a decision.

-"They don't have to consult members of Parliament as to what they should do under such circumstances," he added.
+"They don't have to consult members of Parliament as to what they should do under such circumstances."

 The Indian Army yesterday said it launched "punitive fire assaults" on Pakistani positions across the Line of Control, inflicting "some damage", days after two of its troopers were beheaded.It also released a video of the military action which showed some structures in a forested area crumbling in a heap under the impact of repeated shelling.